Blog

 Another potential health impact of nicotine pouches is exposure to cancer-causing chemicals.
 A 2022 study of 44 nicotine pouch products and 2 nicotine-free pouches found that 26 of the samples contained cancer-causing chemicals.

-4. Should people be using Zyn to quit vaping or smoking?
+4. Should people use Zyn to help quit vaping or smoking?

 Oral nicotine pouches are not the same as quit smoking medications like nicotine patches or gum, which are approved and regulated by the Food and Drug Administration (FDA).